routetehpacketz/cisco-ip-trace/README.md

 ## Cisco IP Trace

-This is a basic Python script takes an IP address and traces its MAC address from a core device to the its port.
+This is a basic Python script that takes an IP address and traces its MAC address from a core device to its edge port.
 It will then output the IP, MAC address, edge switch name, and port name on the console.

 ### Usage